Elmelin’s Prototyping Capabilities

 At the more developed end of the scale, we can produce a final prototype which is a single production run of the final product.
 This has huge value in allowing us to produce the equivalent of your finished product to check for quality and finishing, and that everything is as it should be.

 Prototyping is like having your cake and eating it: you can have a fully functioning, working model of your product without pressing the button to launch production of the finished version.
-This is why prototyping is so essential as a cornerstone in product development.
+This is why our prototyping capabilities are so essential as a cornerstone in product development.

 Evaluating Your Product Design